-This sounds like common sense but most people forget that comedy shows exist on TV and the internet.
+This sounds like common sense but most people forget that comedy shows exist on TV and the internet, or even seeing a theatre show at Comedy Carnival.
 Regular viewing of comedy shows before you sleep can make your day end on a positive note.
 Even those little 5-minute funny uploads on Youtube can help.

 One of the few things that relaxes people is doing a physical hobby and cooking is one of them.
 Cooking makes you forget your problems and focus on getting the right ingredients and cooking process.
 Cooking can also be quite therapeutic specially if you’re cooking not just for yourself but for people you care about.

 It sounds funny but often times taking a nap instead of immediately facing all the problems you have is a better option.
 It enables your brain to rest and gets you in a happier mood once you wake up.
 The key here is to try and distract your brain and what better way than to push the reset button?